acumenbrands/rest_suite/README.md

  - Documents->Files->SuiteScripts

 Upload all .js files in lib here.
-Then proceed to the list of `Script` records.
+Now go to Setup -> Customization -> Scripts -> New.

 Create a new Script record using each operation file.
 List netsuite_toolkit.js as an included library on each.
 The script record also assigns each HTTP function to a provided function name.
 In each Script, reference the appropriate post handler function in the "POST" text box.
 The function names should be provided without parentheses: `deletePostHandler()` just becomes `deletePostHandler`.